Instant Pot Parmesan Risotto

 Instant Pot Cooking Tips

-It’s not unknown why an Instant Pot does not seal sometimes.
+It’s not uncommon for an Instant Pot not to seal sometimes.
 When this happens, I make a quick evaluation.
-Do I need something to come to pressure, or can I wait for it to cook longer?
+Do I need to bring it to pressure, or can I wait for it to cook longer?

-I either leave it alone (just cook it longer) or carefully remove the lid and check that there is about a cup of liquid in the pot.
+I either leave it alone (just cook it longer) or carefully remove the lid and check that about a cup of liquid remains in the pot.
 If not, I add more liquid.
-Then I carefully look at the silicone seal (sometimes the silicone ring slips), ensure it is in the correct position, and see if the pot will come to pressure.
+Then I carefully check the silicone seal (sometimes the silicone ring slips), ensure it is in the correct position, and check whether the pot will come to pressure.

 Find more advice on fixing common Instant Pot problems.